adrenak/UniDLL/README.md

     - `Defines`: list of compiltation symbols for the DLL
     - `References`: list of references that must be used for compiling.
 - Click `Create`
-- The DLL is created next to your Unity Project's `Assets` folder
+- The build is stored inside the Unity Project's `Assets` folder in a folder called `<DLL Name>-build`.
+Any `LICENSE` and `README` files from the Unity project root are also copied there.
+Right-click on this folder to export a `UnityPackage`.

 ## More
 - https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-options/command-line-building-with-csc-exe